Accelerating internal dimensions and nonzero positive cosmological constant

-where $H$ is the Hubble constant of the present universe and in the absence of $T_{\mu\nu}$ of the matter fields it is only given by $\lambda$ as in (10.1) (But see Sec.
-10.2).
-Since $\lambda$ (and therefore $H^2$) of our universe is almost vanishing in the units of Planck density, $Q$ on the right hand sides of the equations must also be almost vanishing because from (9.9) and (9.12) it is expected to be of an order $\sim \Big(\frac{\dot{{\mathcal A}}}{{\mathcal A}} \Big)^2 \sim \lambda$.
+where $H$ is the Hubble constant of the present universe and in the absence of $T_{\mu\nu}$ of the matter fields it is only given by $\lambda$ as in (7.14).
+Since $\lambda$ (and therefore $H^2$) of our universe is almost vanishing in the units of Planck density, $Q$ on the right hand sides of the 4D equations in (7.9) to (7.12) must also be almost vanishing because from (7.9) and (7.12) it is expected to be of an order $\sim \Big(\frac{\dot{{\mathcal A}}}{{\mathcal A}} \Big)^2 \sim \lambda$.